Explaining Neptune's Eccentricity: Methods

-\textit{Methods.} Consider a population of perturbers with mass density $\rho$, individual mass $m$, number density $n \equiv \rho/m$, and velocity dispersion $\sigma$.
+Consider a population of perturbers with mass density $\rho/m \equiv (1/m_p) \; \mathrm{d \ln{\rho_p} / d \ln{m_p}}$, where $\mathrm{d \rho_p / d m_p}$ is the mass function of possible perturbers (stars and lower-mass interstellar objects). individual mass $m$, number density $n \equiv \rho/m$, and velocity dispersion $\sigma$.
 We adopt the impulse approximation when the interaction timescale is shorter than the orbital period.
 In the regime where the impact parameter $b$ exceeds Neptune's semi-major axis $a$, namely $b > b_{min} = a$, this condition restricts the impact parameter to,